zenstackhq/zenstack-docs/blog/llm-acl/index.md

   Remix->>Analyst: 8.
 Chart
 ```

-One key difference between this demo and other AI-based data query projects is that we chose to generate Prisma query instead of raw SQL.
+One key difference between this demo and other AI-based data query projects is that we chose to generate Prisma queries instead of raw SQL.
 This choice has both upsides and downsides:

 - ⬆️ Prisma query is more portable.
 We don't need to deal with SQL dialects.
 - ⬆️ It's safer as we can easily exclude write operations without complex SQL parsing and validation.
-- ⬆️ Prisma query is a lot less flexible than SQL, which tends to reduce the complexity of reasoning.
+- ⬆️ Prisma query is much less flexible than SQL, which tends to reduce the complexity of reasoning.
-- ⬇️ LLMs obvious has a lot more SQL training data compared to Prisma query code.
+- ⬇️ LLMs obviously have a lot more SQL training data compared to Prisma query code.
 This probably largely cancels the previous upside.
 - ⬇️ Prisma query is a lot less expressive than SQL for analytical tasks.

-There's one more reason why we chose to do that, and you'll see it in the next section where we talk about access control.
+There's one more reason why we chose to do that, and you'll see it in the next section, where we talk about access control.

 ### Data Modeling